Prem6144/Price-Chart-Checker/README.md

  * Task

-   - This product is Price-Chart-Checker for online Data.
+   - This product is Price-Chart-Checker for online Service Comparator.
    - Front-end and Back- development with fully working project.
    - Register yourself as a user and use the app/ for administrator login credential see databse admins table.